Skip to content

 The Italian AML framework beyond UIF

 The Italian AML framework is more than the UIF SOS report.
-Alongside the suspicious-operation report and the daily Archivio Unico Antiriciclaggio (both already covered), Italian law imposes asset-freeze obligations through the Comitato di Sicurezza Finanziaria, the centralised beneficial-owner data through the Registro Imprese, and a sectoral overlay through Banca d’Italia and the Guardia di Finanza.
-This piece walks through the parts of the Italian AML framework that passporting firms often underestimate.
+Alongside the suspicious-operation report and the daily Archivio Unico Antiriciclaggio (both already covered), Italian law imposes asset-freeze obligations coordinated by the Comitato di Sicurezza Finanziaria, centralised beneficial-owner data through the Registro Imprese, and a sectoral overlay through Banca d’Italia inspections with the Guardia di Finanza on the criminal-enforcement side.
+Passporting PSPs routinely build for the SOS and the archive and discover the other three streams during their first inspection or first sanctions match.
+This piece walks through the parts of the Italian AML framework that firms most often underestimate — with worked examples of how each stream bites in practice.

 Italian AML obligations sit in Decreto Legislativo 231/2007, refreshed through successive amendments transposing the EU AML directives.
-Five distinct streams flow out:
+Five distinct streams flow out of it:

 1. Suspicious-operation reporting — the SOS to UIF (already covered)